joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 # Parsing the weights

-We observed in the net files the following fields related to the weights:
+We observed in the net files the following fields related to the weights across multiple layers, here's an example from the first convolution layer:

 ```json
 "quantization_lut_weights_blob" : 3,
 "quantization_ranges_blob" : 5,
 ```

 This tells us that the weights are stored in quantized format, with lookup tables (LUT) for dequantization.
 According to [Apple's documentation on quantization](https://apple.github.io/coremltools/docs-guides/source/opt-quantization-overview.html), this is a way to reduce the model size and improve inference speed by using lower precision (e.g., 8-bit integers) instead of full precision (e.g., 32-bit floats).
-The LUTs are used to map the quantized values back to their original floating-point values during inference.
+The LUTs are used to map the quantized values back to their original floating-point values during inference, therefore:

+1. **Weights blob (id=3):** Contains uint8 indices (1 byte per weight)
+2. **Ranges blob (id=5):** Contains float32 range values for dequantization

 To parse the weights, we need to:

-TODO:
+TODO: need to talk about full methedology we used in order to find the right way to parse weights, including apple documentation

 # Converting to ONNX and running inference

-Since my original `espresso2onnx` script was built for the older JSON format, I had to modify it to handle the new pbze compressed format.
-Once I added that functionality, I saw that there were a couple of new layer types that I haven't come across before.
-After adding code to handle these, I was finally able to run: `python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx`
+Since my original `espresso2onnx` script was built for the older JSON format for the net and shape files, I had to modify it to handle the new pbze compressed format.
+Once I added that functionality, I saw that there were a couple of new layer types that I haven't come across before, so I added support for those as well.
+Eventually, I was finally able to run: `python3 espresso2onnx.py /tmp/safetynet_model/ -o safetynet_model.onnx`

 Then I can do the same for the SceneNetv5 model: `python3 espresso2onnx.py /tmp/scenenet_model/ -o scenenet_model.onnx`